emsquid/pdf2latex/README.md

 ## Notes

-The project currently requires `json` font files to recognize characters, ask us!
+The project currently requires some `font` files to recognize characters, ask us!
 These files should be placed in the following directories

 |Platform | Value                                           | Example                                            |